Sieep-Coding/sieep-coding.github.io/src/pages/posts/a-look-at-ghost-rider-epic-collction-volume-1.md

 For anyone working on their own branding or narrative, this is a great study in **visual consistency**.

-Even when the story gets wild, the signature elements—the flames, the bike, and the skull—remain constant.
+Even when the story gets wild, the signature elements: the flames, the bike, and the skull.
+These 3 always remain constant.

 You don't need to explain the brand if the imagery does the heavy lifting for you.